-According to police estimates, sales of illegal drugs in Goa, India is worth $950 Million a year.
+According to criminal justice programs in India, sales of illegal drugs in Goa, India is worth $950 Million a year.

 The types of drugs sold in the Western state includes all major drugs such as cocaine, ecstasy, heroin, methamphetamine and marijuana.